 The Rainbow Mountain or "Vinicunca" is a majestic location and a nature’s gift.
 It is situated near the Ausangate Mountain in Cusco Region, Peru.
 It is one of the places that still has not been discovered by travelers.
 The Rainbow Mountain has been explored by local Andean people only.
-Vinicunca represents one of the most spectacular places of the Cordillera Vilcanota as it keeps a natural colour given by the presence of sedimentary eroding rocks.
-The rocks are impressive for its colourfulness since they are formed by seven colors.
-That's why, the mountain is known under the name of "Cerro Colorado" too.
+Vinicunca represents one of the most spectacular places of the Cordillera Vilcanota as it keeps a natural color given by the presence of sedimentary eroding rocks.
+The rocks are impressive for their colorfulness since they are formed by seven colors.
+That's why the mountain is known under the name of "Cerro Colorado" too.

 It is a gorgeous route passing local villages, built from stone, and glittering mountain streams.
 But the altitude is punishing enough to turn even the sprightliest young athlete into a panting mess.
-Don’t even think about trying the trek until you have spent a few days of acclimmatization to altitude in the Cusco's region.
+Don’t even think about trying the trek until you have spent a few days of acclimatization to the altitude in the Cusco region.

 The Rainbow Mountain Peru has been ranked by National Geographic as one of the 100 places you must visit before you die due to the beautiful colors!
-Cloudy days result in darker colours whereas sunny weather will lend to lighter colours.
+Cloudy days result in darker colors whereas sunny weather will lend to lighter colors.

-If you have long long time, we recommend the Ausangate Trek 7 Days, it is best option to visit the Mountains and Glaciers of Peru
+If you have a long long time, we recommend the Ausangate Trek 7 Days, it is the best option to visit the Mountains and Glaciers of Peru

-Crew: Salkantay Trek Machu representatives in Cusco and a profesional Tour Guide and Horseman during the trek.
-Our guide will visit you hotel a day before the trek for your briefing
+Crew: Salkantay Trek Machu representatives in Cusco and a professional Tour Guide and Horseman during the trek.
+Our guide will visit your hotel a day before the trek for your briefing

 Meals: 1x breakfast, 1x lunch, 1x Snack

-The minimun is 6 people and maximun 25 people
+The minimum is 6 people and the maximum is 25 people

-The Private service included the private transportation, professional guide, water, small oxygen tank, snack and Emergency horses.
+The Private service included private transportation, a professional guide, water, a small oxygen tank, snack, and Emergency horses.

 |7 +||People||U$ 80|

-The attractions of each area are discussed in greater detail in the before to go introductions.
+The attractions of each area are discussed in greater detail in the before-to-go introductions.
 Picking the best time to visit any of them. however, is complicated by the country's physical characteristics.
-In the Andes season are more clearly marked, with heavy rains from December to March and a warm relatively dry period from June to September Inevitably, thought, there are always some sunny weeks in the rainy season and wet one in the dry.
+The Andes season is more clearly marked, with heavy rains from December to March and a warm relatively dry period from June to September Inevitably, though, there are always some sunny weeks in the rainy season and wet ones in the dry.
 If you plan to visit Rainbow mountains (Andean mountain range), then we recommend you to take some trousers suitable for hiking, shorts, T-shirts and trekking shoes for the days; and sweaters, fleeces, hats, scarves and warm jackets for the nights.
-You also should take a sun protection cream, sun glasses and in some cases, mosquito repellent (depending on a route chosen).
-It is very convenient to have a light rain-gear available in a daypack (e.g. a waterproof poncho or jacket and/or waterproof trousers) as weather changes quickly and rains can suddenly occur.
+You also should take a sun protection cream, sunglasses, and in some cases, mosquito repellent (depending on the route chosen).
+It is very convenient to have light rain gear available in a daypack (e.g. a waterproof poncho or jacket and/or waterproof trousers) as weather changes quickly and rains can suddenly occur.

 The best time to visit the mountains is in the dry season, you can see more clearly the majestic mountains with their colors